Troy Batchelor: International

-Batchelor made his Speedway Grand Prix debut in the Grand Prix of Poland II at the MotoArena Toruń in Toruń, Poland in 2013.
+Batchelor made his Speedway Grand Prix debut in the Grand Prix of Poland II at the MotoArena Toruń in Poland in 2013.
 Riding as a substitute in the meeting, he finished in 12th place scoring 6 points.

 For the 2014 Speedway Grand Prix, Batchelor became one of the top 15 Qualified Riders of the series.
 In his first full-time run at the World Championship, he finished in 9th place with 91 points scored.
 Batchelor scored his first podium when he finished second in the Danish Grand Prix at the Parken Stadium in Copenhagen.

 Troy Batchelor has also represented Australia in the Speedway World Cup and numerous test matches.